lindnjoe/klipper_openams/README.md

 ```

 **Configuration Tips:**
-- **reload_before_toolhead_distance**: Set to 30-50mm for faster runout response.
-Requires tuning based on your bowden length.
+- **reload_before_toolhead_distance**: Set this to a positive value to load replacement spool sooner.
+Helpful with longer ptfe lengths and faster printing speeds.
+May require manual tuning to get just right for your printer.
 - **clog_sensitivity**: Start with `medium`.
 Increase to `high` if clogs go undetected.
 Decrease to `low` if false positives occur.

 ### OAMS Hardware Settings